IanESmith/static-website/Services/cdmp/notes.md

 - finalise the detailed roadmap to onboard HMPO
 - agree scope for pen testing
 - connect ABC (Dev and Test) to CDP
+- ensure all HO folk can see our [Confluence Space](https://collaboration.homeoffice.gov.uk/pages/viewpage.action?pageId=21019374)

 ### Things to be aware off
 - We're being joined by a new starter who will be helping out in the day-to-day product management space